Queensland women's rugby league team

 The Queensland women's rugby league team represents the Australian state of Queensland in rugby league football.
 Nicknamed the "Maroons", after the colour of their jersey, the team compete in the annual Women's State of Origin game against arch-rivals New South Wales.
-Coached by Tahnee Norris and captained by Ali Brigginshaw, the team is administered by the Queensland Rugby League.
+Coached by Nathan Cross and captained by Tamika Upton, the team is administered by the Queensland Rugby League.

 Until 2017, the team competed in the Women's Interstate Challenge before the game was rebranded as State of Origin in 2018.
 From 1999 to 2015, the Maroons went on an unprecedented 17-year undefeated streak.

 History

 In 1999, Queensland played New South Wales for the first time at Brisbane's ANZ Stadium, with the Maroons' winning 18–16.
 The win started an undefeated streak that would last for 17 years.
 The team were originally nicknamed the "Brolgas".

 In 2015, Queensland failed to defeat New South Wales for the first time, drawing with them 4–all at Townsville's 1300SMILES Stadium.

 In 2016, New South Wales defeated Queensland for the first time, winning 8–4 at Cbus Super Stadium.

 In 2018, the Women's Interstate Challenge was rebranded as State of Origin.
 On 22 June 2018, New South Wales won the first game under the State of Origin banner, defeating Queensland 16–10 at North Sydney Oval.
 In 2020, Queensland won their first game under the Origin banner, defeating New South Wales 24–18.

 On 23 March 2021, Tahnee Norris, who played 13 interstate games for Queensland, was announced as new head coach of the side.

 In March 2022, it was announced that the one fixture in 2022 would be played at Canberra Stadium on 24 June, and that from 2023 onwards, two Women's State of Origin matches would be played each season.